Chapter 1 – First of Summer

 The sarcasm would have been biting if I didn't ruin it by panting for much needed breath.

 He had the gall to grin.
-"Is that so?
-Why did you kiss me back then?"
+"That so?
+Why'd you kiss me back then?"

 I felt my face flushing.
-"I thought you'd learn a few things from me on the art.
+"I thought you'd learn a few things from me.
 I hope you're not half in love with me by now."

 I really should stop trying to sound venomous.
-It wasn't fucking working!
+It wasn't working.

 He threw his head back and laughed.
 "Don't worry, Martinez.
 Your kiss didn't inspire some sort of romantic feeling in me."